 The Registration to Work with Vulnerable People Act 2013 applies to anyone involved in child-related work or volunteering in Tasmania.

-Information on registration requirements and organisations obligations is available from the Department of Justice Registration to Work with Vulnerable People website.
+Information on registration requirements and organisations obligations are available from the Department of Justice Registration to Work with Vulnerable People website.

 There is a lot more to keeping children safe in sport than just complying with the legal requirements.
-Developing practices to create a child safe culture in your sport, not only minimises the risk of child abuse, but also creates supportive physical and emotional boundaries in which children can participate.
+Developing practices to create a child and youth safe culture in your sport, not only minimises the risk of child abuse, but also creates supportive physical and emotional boundaries in which children and young people can participate.

-More information on creating child safe sport and recreation organisations in Tasmania is available from Department of Communities Tasmania Child Safety and Sport.
+More information on creating child safe sport and active recreation organisations in Tasmania is available from Active Tasmania website - Child Safety and Sport.

 Please note that this information remains guidance only.
 You should check with the relevant State/Territory organisations local to you to ensure you are accessing up to date information.